Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: Adults have been found in areas outside of North Carolina from April through September, with a seasonal peak in July and August.
-As of 2021, our records are from July and August.
+As of 2024, our records are from mid-June through late-August.

 Habitats and Life History

-Habitats: In eastern North America the larvae feed on spruce and fir trees.
-We have records from the high mountains in regions with spruce-fir forests, but also from a lower elevation site that is far from any spruce-fir forests.
+Habitats: In eastern North America the larvae feed on spruce and fir trees, and probably hemlocks.
+We have records from the high mountains in regions with spruce-fir forests, but also from a lower elevation sites that are far from any spruce-fir forests.
 This species uses Western Hemlock on the West Coast, so it is possible that they use Eastern Hemlock in North Carolina.

 Observation Methods: The adults are attracted to lights.
 More information is needed on host use in North Carolina, so we encourage naturalists to search for the larvae on young growth.